Charles Goodall (businessman): Shipping merchant

 In January 1875, when the Pacific Mail Steamship Company withdrew from the Pacific coast trade Captain Goodall and his partners purchased its steamships Mohongo, Orizaba, Senator, Pacific, Gypsy, and California for $250,000 and formed the Goodall, Nelson & Perkins Steamship Company.
 They also purchased the Fidelater from William Kohl.
 Goodall was president of the Goodall, Nelson & Perkins Steamship Company, Nelson was vice-president, Perkins was treasurer, and Goodall's youngest brother Edwin Goodall was secretary.
 Through their firm Goodall, Nelson & Perkins, they acted as agents for the Goodall, Nelson & Perkins Steamship Company, along with the Southern Coast (Los Angeles, San Diego, etc.) Line Steamers and Victoria Mail Line.
 They had sixteen steamers in their fleet and also added tugboat Neptune to their fleet of tugboats.
 Their steamship company provided Southern Coast routes to Los Angeles, San Diego, and all intermediate ports, and routes to Point Arena, Cuffey's Cove and Little River in Northern California.

+In March 1875, construction began on the San Luis Obispo and Santa Maria Valley Railroad.
+Within a month, Goodall and his partners bought John Harford’s wharf and horse railroad at Port Harford (now Port San Luis) in San Luis Obispo County for $30,000 to eliminate and consolidate the competing San Luis Obispo Railroad.
+The first leg of the railroad from Port Harford to Avila Beach was finished in February 1876.
+In April 1876, Nelson applied for a wharf franchise to extend Harford’s wharf at Port Harford to deeper water.
+The second leg of railroad from Avila Beach to San Luis Obispo was completed in August 1876.
+San Luis Obispo remained the termitus of the railroad until 1881.

-By 1877, Nelson had sold his interest in Goodall, Nelson & Perkins and the firm became Goodall, Perkins & Co.
-Captain Goodall and his partners reorganized the Goodall, Nelson & Perkins Steamship Company as the Pacific Coast Steamship Company and sold their interest in the company in New York for $1,000,000 in cash.
+In June 1876, Nelson sold his interest in Goodall, Nelson & Perkins and the firm became Goodall, Perkins & Co.
+Captain Goodall and his partners reorganized the Goodall, Nelson & Perkins Steamship Company as the Pacific Coast Steamship Company.
 Goodall continued as president, John Rosenfeld as vice-president, Perkins as treasurer, and Edwin Goodall as secretary.
 Their fleet included the sidewheel steamships Mohongo, Orizaba, Senator, Ancon, and propellers Los Angeles, San Luis, Santa Cruz, Monterey, Gypsy, Donald, Salinas, Idaho, San Vincent, and Constantine.
 Their firm continued their other lines of business.
 In 1878, the Pacific Coast Steamship Company provided routes to Portland and Astoria in Oregon.